 certificate (we don't say "license") has had few takers.

-certificate that will let people fly small 2-seat aircraft with less
+certificate that will lets people fly small 2-seat aircraft with less

-training than required for the Private Pilot certificate, but whether
+training than required for the Private Pilot certificate.

 a private pilot certificate, you can fly in good weather and see some